A day-by-day guide to the coronation of King Charles and Queen Camilla

 Three days of events are taking place to mark the crowning of Charles as King

-The coronation of King Charles and Queen Camilla is taking place just a week from now.
+The coronation of King Charles and Queen Camilla is taking place in less than a week from now.

 Here is a look at what else is happening day by day and how the coronation celebrations will unfold.